ErpNetDocs/tech/reference/config-options-reference.md

 - d.The key is introduced in version: - 24

 ## 58. /Acc/DisableAccountFilterLimit
 - a.Action: When the key is not defined or has value and this value is "0", data loading is not allowed in Chronological Statement Navigator if a filter is applied for more than 10 accounts or no accounts.
-An error message will be displayed.
+An error message will be displayed.<br>
   When the key has value "1" the warning message will be displayed and then data will be loaded.
 - b.The user sets it manually